the-future-society/Project-AIMS-AI-against-Modern-Slavery/README.md

 2. Provide policymakers and legislators with a greater understanding of these new methods of analysis, fostering their use in other contexts, such as other non-financial reporting initiatives.
 3. Encourage software developers, data scientists, and social scientists to apply their domain expertise to AI for social good projects and combat modern slavery.

+## JOIN US ⭐

-[The team](https://thefuturesociety.org/our-team/) at The Future Society is now making the work developed between April 2020 to June 2021 open source, for the wider community to contribute to the fight against modern slavery.
+[The team](https://thefuturesociety.org/our-team/) at The Future Society is now making the work developed between April 2020 to June 2021 ©️ open source, for the wider community to contribute to the fight against modern slavery.

 By sharing your analysis and contributing to this repository you help the global community to hold multi-national corporations accountable for how they are addressing modern slavery in their supply chains.